 RFID: Making the most of space and staff

-Situated in Faulkner Park Civic Precinct in the heart of the City of Belmont, Ruth Faulkner Public Library is a vibrant and welcoming library offering the community an extensive book collection, and a wide variety of programmes and events.
-In addition to standard library offerings, Ruth Faulkner Public Library is also the home of the Belmont Museum which hosts displays, talks and workshops relating to the history of Belmont.
+Situated in Faulkner Park Civic Precinct in the heart of the City of Belmont, Ruth Faulkner Public Library is a vibrant and welcoming library offering the community an extensive book collection and a wide variety of programmes and events.
+In addition to standard library offerings, Ruth Faulkner Public Library is also the home of the Belmont Museum, which hosts displays, talks and workshops relating Belmont’s history.